THTRFLM 2CP3 Culture And Performance

 - Other Course Information

 The term "performance" signals a number of meanings.
 1) Performance may be understood broadly to refer to cultural practices in everyday life, such as eating, fashion, exercising, family rituals, and social and communal activities, such as parades, marches, fairs, dance marathons, sports events, political campaigns.
 2) The concept of performance is also about ways we act in everyday encounters, e.g. patient-doctor relations, and ways to move, gesture, speak, dialogue, and dress.
-3) The term performance may be understood to apply to what professional performers do, whether in live public performances such as theatre, performance events, or politics; to styles of acting; and to media performances, as in cinema and television.
+3) The term performance may be understood to apply to what artist performers do, whether in live public performances such as theatre, performance events, or political contexts; to styles of acting; and to media performances, as in cinema and television.
 4) As has been developed in contemporary critical theory, performance may also refer to how it is that we embody or enact aspects of cultural identity, including, for example, the "performance" of gender in our day-to-day lives.
 Course objectives focus predominantly on the two latter understandings: 1) forms of performance that artists create and 2) the performance of aspects of cultural identity.

-With regard to art practices, we will address various approaches to "performance art."
 The course draws extensively on artists' practices that are experimental, concerned with the importance of the human body for performance expression, address issues of social justice, and focus on making meanings about culture through performance.
 Another objective is to develop knowledge about Canadian-based performance work.